-The Canon EOS-1D Mark IV and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in October 2009 and April 2012.
+The Canon EOS-1D Mark IV and the Nikon D3200 are two digital cameras that were announced, respectively, in October 2009 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (D3200) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Nikon provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16 megapixels, whereas the Nikon provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark IV vs Nikon D3200

-The physical size and weight of the Canon 1D Mark IV and the Nikon D3200 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 1D Mark IV and the Nikon D3200 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is considerably smaller (51 percent) than the Canon 1D Mark IV.
 Moreover, the D3200 is substantially lighter (59 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the D3200 does not feature any corresponding weather-sealing.